Dutch Oliebollen: How to Prepare Oly Koek in an Air Fryer and Gluten-Free

 Steps

 • Dough: Mix flour, yeast, sugar, and salt.
-Add the egg and warm milk gradually, stirring with a whisk or wooden spoon until you obtain a smooth and “sticky” batter.
+Add the egg and warm milk gradually, stirring with a whisk or wooden spoon until a smooth and “sticky” batter is obtained.

-Incorporate the soaked and well-drained raisins and apple cubes.
+Incorporate the soaked and well-drained raisins and the diced apples.

-Rising: Cover with a damp cloth and let rest in a warm place for 60 minutes until it doubles.
+Rising: Cover with a damp cloth and let rest in a warm place for 60 minutes, until doubled.

-Air Fryer: Shape into balls, spray them generously with oil, and cook at 356°F for about 8-10 minutes, turning them halfway through.
+Air Fryer: Form balls, spray them generously with oil and cook at 356°F for about 8-10 minutes, flipping halfway through.

-Traditional Frying: Heat the oil to 356°F. Use an ice cream scoop (or two spoons) dipped in the hot oil to scoop balls of dough and drop them directly into the oil.
-Fry for 4-6 minutes until they are well browned.
+Traditional Frying: Heat the oil to 356°F. Use an ice cream scoop (or two spoons) dipped in hot oil to scoop balls of dough and drop them directly into the oil.
+Fry for 4-6 minutes until well browned.

 Drain and cover with powdered sugar.